From Trivial Pursuit and true or false, to Escape The Room

-Head to the Games, Trivia & Accessories section of the Alexa application, and you will find over 4,600 results.
-Some, we admit, aren't particularly enticing, but sort the list by customer rating and there is plenty to get your teeth into.
+Head to the Games, Trivia & Accessories section of the Alexa application, and you will find thousands of results.
+Some, we admit, aren't particularly enticing, but sort the list by positive customer rating and there is plenty to keep you entertained.

-Some of these games require Amazon Echo Buttons, which can be purchased for $19.99 for a pair, but most can be played using only your voice.
+Some of these games require (or work better with) Amazon Echo Buttons, which can be purchased for $19.99 for a pair, but most can be played using only your voice.
 To install these games on your Alexa device, click on the links below and click 'Enable Skill', or search for them in the Skills section of the Alexa app and tap the 'Enable Skill' button there instead.

 Here are some of our favorites:

 There are no prizes for guessing what this game is about.
 Just say: "Alexa, play true or false" and she'll begin by asking how many people want to play; you can play on your own, or with up to 19 others.

 Topics when we played were varied to say the least, ranging from David Guetta to species of fish in the Amazon river and the length of a day on Mercury in the first three questions.
 New questions are added every week and the game can be played in American English, British English and German.

 One of the most-reviewed Alexa skills of all, Song Quiz is a guess-the-song game where a track is played and you've to correctly guess the title and artist.
 Music from the 60s through to the 2010s is included, so it should appeal to the whole family, and new tracks are added often.

 Amazon Echo owners can play against their household around the one speaker, or challenge friends across the country.
 If you don't have an Echo speaker or display, Song Quiz can also be played on an app for iOS and Android.